ch-stark/gatekeeperblog/blog/blog.md

    - Verification of Gatekeeper's operational status.
    - Installation of the Gatekeeper library.
    - Installation of Custom Constraint Templates.
-   - Installation of a Custom Constraint.
+   - Installation of a Custom Constraints.
+   - checks depending on the Kubernetes-Version
+   - Policies to monitor also Admission-Events
    - Placement of Gatekeeper files distributed to clusters with specific labels.
 Gatekeeper Operator and Constraints will be installed on ManagedClusters with the label 'gatekeeper=true.'

 ## Central Configuration